 A Brief History of the Hearts of Freedom Project

-On April 22nd, 2015, Dau-Thi Huynh, Treasurer of the Vietnamese Canadian Federation, and Minh Nguyen, an artist and volunteer in the Vietnamese community, arranged to meet Colleen Lundy, professor emeritus of social work at Carleton University, at a Bridgehead Café in Ottawa.
+On April 22nd, 2015, Dau-Thi Huynh, Treasurer of the Vietnamese Canadian Federation (VCF), and Minh Nguyen, an artist and volunteer in the Vietnamese community, arranged to meet Colleen Lundy, professor emeritus of social work at Carleton University, at a Bridgehead Café in Ottawa.
 The idea to approach the School of Social Work was approved and supported by Dr. Tri Hoang and Tuyet Lam, former President and Vice-President of VCF.
-Since Dr. Hoang and Tuyet are both living in Alberta, they were not able to join the meeting.
+Since Dr. Hoang and Ms. Lam were both living in Alberta, they were not able to join the meeting.

-Not long after Allan Moscovitch, professor emeritus of social work at Carleton University and Stephanie Stobbe, Associate Professor at Menno Simons College at the University of Winnipeg also joined the project.
+Not long after Allan Moscovitch, professor emeritus of social work at Carleton University and Stephanie Stobbe, Associate Professor at Menno Simons College (a College of Canadian Mennonite University) at the University of Winnipeg also joined the project.
 We now had the expertise and resources to go forward.
 It was agreed that to begin, every effort would be made to preserve the life of experiences of a representative sample of refugees through videotaped interviews with them.
 Colleen and Allan began work on an application for funding for the Canadian South East Asia Refugee Historical Project: Hearts of Freedom.
 An initial application was submitted to the Canada History Fund at Heritage Canada but in 2017 it was caught up with applications to the Ministry for Canada 150 projects.
-A resubmission was made later in 2017 and this time our proposal was accepted in the spring of 2018.
+After a meeting with Canadian Heritage staff in September 2017, it was agreed that we would have the opportunity to prepare a resubmission.
+With limited time to the deadline, a reapplication was prepared and submitted in October 2017.
+Happily, this time our proposal was accepted.
+We received notification in April 2018

-Since that time, we have formed a Management Committee for the project which has within it the active participation of all three communities.
-We also have the involvement of the Canada History Museum and the Museum at Pier 21 as well as members of the Canadian Immigration History Association.
+Subsequently we formed a Management Committee for the project which included representation from all three communities, Vietnamese, Cambodian and Laotian Canadians.
+We also have representation from staff from the Canada History Museum and the Museum at Pier 21 as well as members of the Canadian Immigration Historical Society.
 We rely on their wisdom and experience to guide us as we move forward in this exciting endeavor.